 The closed center valve which is installed poses no problem if a bypass is created.
-(See Figure 72)
+(See Figure 67).

-Art's-Way will offer an electric hydraulic valve kit which has to be installed on the harvester prior to operation, on open center tractor hydraulics.
+Art's-Way offers an electric hydraulic valve kit (Part Number 384660) which must be installed on the harvester prior to operation, on open center tractor hydraulics.